-During our May 2011 adventure we decided to continue from Belgrade to Istanbul, and as Bulgaria is on the route we decided to take the overnight train from Belgrade to Sophia, which turned out to be an endurance test, as the train didn't have sleeping accommodation, we travelled in a compartment with some scruffy men, although we had booked our own compartment, the reserved seats had not materialised.
+During our May 2011 adventure we decided to continue from Belgrade to Istanbul, we left on a Wednesday.
+Bulgaria is on the route.
+There was the overnight train from Belgrade to Sofia, which turned out to be an endurance test, as the train didn't have sleeping accommodation.
+We travelled in a compartment with some scruffy men, although we had booked our own compartment, the reserved seats had not materialised.

-So after a sleepless night we arrived into Sophia station at about 8.45.
-As we got off the train, several men offered their "help", and took us to a coffee bar, but then insisted a tip of 2Lev wasn't enough.
+So after a sleepless night we arrived into Sofia station at about 8.45.
+As we got off the train, several men offered their "help", and took us to a coffee bar, but then insisted the tip we offered (2Lev about ,£1) wasn't enough.
 So after that we didn't accept any help offered to us.
-We found the station grey and unwelcoming, and so we decided to travel onto Plovdiv, and in about 2 hrs we had arrived into a station which was more welcoming, there were plenty of places to buy drinks and food and no-one pestering us.
+We found the station grey and unwelcoming.
+There was a train to Plovdiv in about an hour after we had arrived, About 3 hours we had arrived at Plovdiv station which was more welcoming.
+There were plenty of places to buy drinks and food and no-one pestering us.

 Our first priority was to have a drink (beer) and then to find somewhere for the night.
-Almost opposite the station was the Trakia Hotel, but we could only stay for one night as the following weekend there was a festival and as we found out later all places were fully booked.
+Almost opposite the station was the Trakia Hotel, but we could only stay for one night.
+There was a festival that weekend and, as we found out later, all the accommodation was fully booked.

 After a brief (and much needed) sleep and shower we started to explore Plovdiv, which we found very pleasant as the streets from Trakia to Stefan Stambolov Square were tree lined, here we stopped for a drink in one of the pavement cafes, before moving into the old town, a hilly part of Plovdiv complete with Ottoman style houses, Orthodox churches, museums, souvenir shops and art galleries.